What Physicians Should Know About Telemedicine Prescriptions

 Across the nation, prosecutors have begun to look into the telemedicine practice of physicians.
-The attorneys of the Oberheiden & McMurrey, LLP have been on the spearhead of this development and assisted the often shocked physicians with their dealings with government agents and prosecutors.
+The attorneys of Oberheiden, P.C. have been on the spearhead of this development and assisted the often shocked physicians with their dealings with government agents and prosecutors.

 If done correctly, physicians and patients simply project their consultation to a virtual forum.
 This change of venue does not change the fact that the consultation is still subject to standard rules of ethics and state and federal regulations.
 Just as it is true in a traditional clinical setting, all classic healthcare laws such as HIPAA, the Anti-Kickback statute, Stark Law, and other fraud and abuse laws apply.
 Additionally, and this is often overlooked, many consultations are governed by the federal rules for telemedicine.
 At a minimum, these rules require one of two conditions for a telemedicine consultation to be legal: an existing physician-patient relationship or a physical examination.

 Because all traditional laws apply, physicians participating in telemedicine and telehealth services must ensure compliance not just with general board prescription ethics, HIPAA, and fraud and abuse laws, but on top, also with the particular rules governing the state and federal practice of telemedicine.